In this post, I’ll be discussing something that is not very conventional these days: How to remove permanent hair dye from grey hair.

 What Causes Grey Hair?

-There are a plethora of reasons as to why our hair turns grey.
+There are a plethora of reasons why our hair turns grey.

 Genetics and the amount of stress we are under both have a big role in this life milestone, but what actually causes our hair to lose its color?